microsoft/DesktopBridgeToUWP-Samples/Samples/HelloWorldSample/README.md

 ﻿# Hello World Sample

-This sample demonstrates how you can mannually convert your existant win32 dektop app to UWP and add a live tile that was previously impossible to use.
+This sample demonstrates how you can manually convert your existent win32 desktop app to UWP and add a live tile that was previously impossible to use.

 Build the sample
 ----------------

-- The sample is a wpf hello world app but you can do the same with any xcopy deployable win32 application (yes even VB6:-))
+- The sample is a Wpf hello world app but you can do the same with any xcopy deployable win32 application (yes even VB6:-))
 - Press Ctrl+Shift+B, or select **Build** \> **Build Solution**
 - Copy the HelloWorldWpfSample.exe to the CentennialPackage under the HelloWorldSample directory
-- Pay attention to the AppxManifest.xml in the CentennialPackage you can modify it to change the app display name, add extenstions, update the app version, etc.
+- Pay attention to the AppxManifest.xml in the CentennialPackage you can modify it to change the app display name, add extensions, update the app version, etc.

 Deploy and Run the sample
 -------------------------